SoftwareAG/c8y-docs/content/web/libraries-bundle/component.md

    * `HOOK_ACTION`: Enables to define the global actions which should be shown or enabled on certain conditions.
    * `HOOK_BREADCRUMB`: Can be used to show breadcrumbs in the header bar.
    * `HOOK_SEARCH`: Allows to define the search to be shown or not.
    * `HOOK_ONCE_ROUTE`: Allows to define a route.
-Use this if you want to use a context route, e.g. add a new tab to the device details view.
+Use this if you want to use a context route, for example, add a new tab to the device details view.
 For all other routes you should use the default Angular router.
    * `HOOK_COMPONENTS`: Allows to define a dynamic component to display any kind of component dynamically by referencing its id.
 To use the component you can use the `c8y-dynamic-component`.
 The most common use case is registration of dashboard widgets.

 #### Services